designstem/projects/waste/index.md

 -

-You probably found a lot of initiatives to make the world cleaner and they all have their own methodologies and concepts.
+You have probably found a lot of initiatives to reduce pollution and they all have their own methodologies and concepts.

-**Explain two concepts you have chosen how they contribute to make the world cleaner from waste.**
+**Explain how two concepts you have chosen would reduce pollution caused by waste.**

 -